jkour/AureliusANDMVVM/README.md

-# AureliusANDMVVM
+# Aurelius AND MVVM
-An example to show how Aurelius can be used in MVVM design
+An example to show how TMS Aurelius can be used in MVVM design

+Check this [post](http://www.kouraklis.com/2017/01/tms-aurelius-and-mvvm-design-an-example/) for the full article.